m1yh3m/blog/fizzbuzz/README.md

 The issues here are that `FizzBuzz` doesn't have a space; and it doesn't start from 0.

-Trust me, `FizzBuzz` and starting from 1 make this problem trivial.
-Adding these two small conditions make it a bit more complex.
+Trust me, `FizzBuzz` and `starting from 1` make this problem trivial.
+Changin to `Fizz Buzz` and `starting from 0`: these two small conditions make it a bit more complex.

 Checkout two.node.js

+---

+WIP